recrack/sc2-angular/README.md

 # sc2-angular
 SteemConnect2 with AngularJS

-# Instalation
+# Installation

     npm install
     npm start
-    # application should be available at: http://0.0.0.0:3000/
+    # application should be available at: http://localhost:3000/